| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday April 26, 2010

 to.
 They each won one of the four qualifying contests to get to the WLAC,

+which will be conducted at the Oklahoma National Stockyards.
 The top eight scorers in each qualifying contest move on to compete here.
 The 33rd semi-finalist, given a "bye" into the contest, is the current International Auctioneer Champion, Paul Ramirez, Tucson, Ariz.
 Oklahoman Little won his way here by being the top scorer at the qualifier Sept.
 25 in Billings, Mont.
 He said the champion must have "a chant people enjoy and want to listen to," overall auctioneering ability, "and rapport with the buyers and sellers."
 You can read more about Brian Little and the other Regional winners as they prepare for Oklahoma City in June- just click on the link below.
 Click here for more on the LMA Auctioneer Championship coming June 19 to Oklahoma. | |

-Seven Things You Didn't Know About HSUS ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We have told
+| Seven Things You Didn't Know About HSUS ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We have told

 you about David Markosko's website, WWW.HumaneWatch.Org, whose purpose is